 The SCREEN Group aims for more of its employees to be highly productive, and for more of them to never need to take long-term leave for health reasons.
 To this end, we implement a variety of health-related measures based on our health and productivity management strategy.

-Metrics and targets
+Wellness indicator performance and targets

-3. Presenteeism: When employees are present at work despite being unwell, resulting in diminished performance.
+2. When employees are present at work despite being unwell, resulting in diminished performance.
 SCREEN measures presenteeism as employees’ ratio of work performance over the past four weeks, based on the assumption that 100% represents performance when unaffected by illness or injury (the higher the percentage, the better).

-Total sickness absence days as a percentage of employees’ total prescribed work days
+3. Total sickness absence days as a percentage of employees’ total prescribed work days (the higher the percentage, the worse).

 Based on our nine wellness promotion tenets, we work to promote physical and mental wellness at both the employee and workplace levels.